-Stephen bought an English Concertina in 1972, playing it for barn dance and morris, but was frustrated that he couldn’t get that distinctive ‘William Kimber’ sound from the instrument.
-Finding a wooden-ended 1880 20-button Lachenal transformed his playing.
+Stephen bought an English Concertina in 1972, playing it for barn dance and morris, but was frustrated that he couldn’t get that distinctive ‘William Kimber’ sound from his instrument.
+A wooden-ended 1880 20-button Lachenal proved the key to transforming his playing.
 This led to a search for the ultimate morris anglo.

 In the 1990s he was commissioned to write a play (Wonder Working Wire) about Charles Wheatsone, inventor of the concertina.
 He regularly performs a costumed talk on the life of Wheatstone.
 Stephen has travelled with his concertina, sailing the oceans and playing concerts for accordion societies in Russia and Sweden, as well as numerous festivals from Europe to Australia.

 Stephen teaches concertina, whistle, pipe and tabor and bagpipes and specialises in helping students learn to play by ear and playing for dance.
 He teaches the Playing for Morris workshop at Sidmouth Folk Festival.